stackbit/jamstackthemes/content/theme/jekyll-j1-template.md

 description: Jekyll One Template - Create powerful modern static websites.
 ---

-# A fully configurable gem-based Jekyll-theme to create modern webs
+# A fully configurable Jekyll Theme to create modern websites

 J1 meets Jekyll and Bootstrap.
 And makes a lot of friends.
 The template system combines the best of free software for the web.
 Jekyll One Template